joetanx/mslab/secops-notes.md

 Build a mature SOC pipeline that evolves from basic detection to intelligent, adaptive defense

 ### 3.1.
-Capture Threats with Analytic Rules
+Capture Threats with Detection Rules

-Start by identifying known threats using analytic rules
+Start by identifying known threats using detection rules
 - Use complex event processing to correlate signals like failed logins and privilege escalations
 - Horizontal scalability ensures complete coverage across distributed nodes
 - Enables near-real-time alerting vs batch processing delays

-#### 3.2.
+### 3.2.
 Multistage Analytics for Attack Chains

 Use layered analytics to detect multi-stage, stealthy attacks
 - Combine rule-based, heuristic, and behavioral detection